OlBul/OlBul/README.md

 ### Hi there 👋

 # 💫 About Me:
-I'm working on my IT project<br>I'm learning English and Polish<br>I'm learning JS and Polish
+I'm working on my IT project<br>I'm learning English and Polish<br>I'm learning JS, TS, React.

 ## 🌐 Socials: